aloxe/huwindty/src/pages/documentation/cms.md

 ### Editable content

 The editable content is defined in the `collections:`.
-It allows you to list which Eleventy page in Eleventy will be editable, describe their properties and define which fields can be modified in the CMS backoffice interface.
+It allows you to list which Eleventy page in Eleventy will be editable, describe their properties and define which fields can be modified in the CMS back-officeinterface.

 For example, the documentation pages of Huwindty are defined like this:

 ```
 collections:
   - name: "documentation" # Used in routes, e.g., /admin/collections/blog